Meet The Team

 Lauren Hirst-FdSc RVN

 A graduate of Myerscough College, Lauren obtained her FdSc degree in Veterinary Nursing in 2016.
 Lauren joined the team in February 2017.
 At present Lauren is studying for her certificate in the nursing of exotic species.
 She has a passion for inpatient care and enjoys exploring historical landmarks and going to watch musicals in her spare time.
-Lauren has a menagerie of pets including 2 rabbits (Toffee and Troy), 1 cat (Derek), 1 dog (Benjie) and Pudgie the Blue Quaker Parrotlet.
+Lauren has a menagerie of pets including 1 rabbit (Troy) , 1 cat (Derek), 1 dog (Benjie) and Pudgie the Blue Quaker Parrotlet.

-Gemma joined the practice in 2014 after completing her BTECH in Animal Management from Hopwood Hall College in Animal Care and Management in 2012.
-She started her veterinary nurse training in September 2015 at Reaseheath College.
+Gemma joined the practice in 2014 as an auxiliary nurse after completing her BTECH in Animal Management from Hopwood Hall College in Animal Care and Management in 2012.
+She started her veterinary nurse training in September 2015 at Reaseheath College and qualified in 2018.
 Gemma spends her spare time with friends and her cat Dexter.

 Gemma Birchall – Student Veterinary Nurse